Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 **No resident has been kidnapped and Tallis is not in the party.** Silentspire Manor:

-# Conclusion
+# Ending
-The next day, the Player wakes up and see a beautiful, lively garden from their bedroom window.

-> You look out the window, and for a moment you wonder if you're still dreaming.
-But no, this is real.
-The grass has a vibrant green color, there are flowers blooming everywhere, the trees are full of life, and you see dragonflies and butterflies and bees buzzing through the flora.
-You can smell something already cooking in the kitchen, and you make your way to the dining room.
-As you see Tallis, Simon, Shael, and the guards all sitting at the table, chatting and laughing together, you finally feel at home.

-*As they have successfully turned the manor into a living, breathing place and protected their home, this would be a good time to level up the PC to 3rd level if they started at 1st level.
+*This would be a good time to level up the PC to 3rd level if they started at 1st level.
 If the PC started at 3rd level, they can now level up to 4th level.*

 # Appendix A